Integrative Medicine to Withdraw and Detoxify from Nicotine

-The above blog is adapted from my clinical book on Integrative medicine for the treatment of Trauma entitled: Rhythms of Recovery: Trauma Nature and the Body
+The above blog is adapted from my clinical book on Integrative medicine for the treatment of Trauma Rhythms of Recovery: Integrative Medicine for PTSD and Complex Trauma

 A reminder: undertake detoxification strategies with the guidance of a skilled clinical team.
 The principles I explore above are just that; principles but success will depend on tailoring the needs of the individual to diet, supplementation and behavioral supports.